anrobertson/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of the analysis
-For this challange, I am helping Pewlett- Hackard prepare for the upcoming "silver tsunami."
+I am helping Pewlett- Hackard prepare for the upcoming "silver tsunami."
 Within the next few years, there will be a large number of employees retiring at a fast rate and the company wants to be prepared for this massive shift.
 Using the ERD attached below, we created new tables that helped us find these results.

 ![](Resources/EmployeeDB.png)